Numerical Electromagnetics Code: Example

 The example starts with several CM (comment) lines followed by the last comment on a CE (comment end) line.
 The CE must be followed by geometry lines (lines whose commands start with the letter G.

 In this case, the geometry section consists of twelve GW elements making up the antenna.
 Each element is longer than the last, and to maintain accuracy, the later elements are divided into more segments.
 All measurements in NEC use metres, so the first element is 2 metres wide, running from -1 to 1.
 The GE line indicates the end of the geometry section.
 At this point, NEC scans the geometry for overlapping endpoints, which it then connects together to make a single longer conductor.
 The GE line also has a single input that indicates whether a ground plane is present; in this example, it is not specified, so the antenna is located above a "standard ground".

 The FR line then sets the test frequency to 46.29 MHz.
 FR lines can optionally define the number and magnitude of the frequency steps if the system is being used to analyze the performance across a range of frequencies, but this is not being used in this case.
 The TL lines (transmission line) connect the various elements together.
 These can be seen on most log-periodic designs in the form of two thin rods running down the boom between the main antenna elements, although some designs use the boom itself, or hide the wires within the boom.
-The EX (excitation) line indicates the location of the energy supplied to the design, in this case an incoming plane wave being captured on segment 10, while the RP (radiation pattern) sets up some specifics of the signal.
+The EX (excitation) line indicates the location of the energy supplied to the design, in this case 1 Volt of electric potential difference is applied at the middle of the wire tagged 1, while the RP (radiation pattern) sets up some specifics of the signal.

 Finally the EN line (end of input) indicates the deck is complete, at which point the NEC code starts the simulation and generates reports.
 The reports start by reprinting much of the input, which allows the user to check for errors.
 It then includes lengthy sections showing how the system broke the antenna down into segments.
 Finally, it begins to list calculated values, in tabular format.
 A small sample of the output from the sample above includes: